Section Title

 Entering each new growing season there are many considerations, including determining your target yield.
 Past field history and lived knowledge is one method and probably the most used to determine yield goals (Manitoba Agriculture, 2007).
 Using soil moisture and expected precipitation throughout the growing season is another method used to determine target yields, and thus, drive management decisions, specifically nutrient recommendations.
 This method is usually more important when moisture is the limiting growth factor (Manitoba Agriculture, 2007).
 The trouble is that expected rainfall throughout the growing season is difficult to predict, so long-term growing season precipitation averages and lived experience should be used to make these predictions.
 More information on how soil moisture levels can influence management decisions can be found here.
 Overall, growing season precipitation usually accounts for two-thirds of wheat crop water demand.
 However, soil moisture stores still provide crops with moisture, and this can be evaluated.
 Fall soil moisture maps are a good starting point when evaluating soil moisture stores.
 Maps are created by Manitoba Agriculture, using their network of weather stations to take soil moisture measurements down to 120 cm.

 Figure 2.
-Fall 2023 available soil moisture (right) and percent of available soil moisture (left) maps for Agro-Manitoba to a depth of 120 cm (Manitoba Agriculture, 2023).
+Fall 2023 available soil moisture (left) and percent of available soil moisture (right) maps for Agro-Manitoba to a depth of 120 cm (Manitoba Agriculture, 2023).

 These maps in Figure 2 give a coarse description of the available fall soil moisture, but determining field specific soil moisture conditions can assist in guiding preliminary management decision.
 The “feel and appearance” or “brown soil moisture probe” methods can be used to do this, the description of both methods can be found here.
 As well, a step-by-step example produced by the Canola Council of Canada on how to use the “Brown soil probe” can be found here.
 Soil texture heavily influences the amount of water available to the plant, soil water holding capacity and its drainage.
 Once fall soil moisture content is accounted for, then estimates of total available growing season moisture can be estimated.